Zarrathustra/Figures/README.md

 ## Pseudo_Even_Sphere_Seperation.png
 This figure demonstrates a pseudo-even speration of a sphere.
 This sphere is seperated into 1000 pieces, each indicated by a dot in this figure.

+## Gaussian
+This figure demonstrates 2D Gaussian Distribution by 10000 samples.